MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 ### 1.0 - BOOT

-<p align="justify">Fallback bootloader path.
-This is the only bootloader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings, so this is what you want to use on removable media.
+<p align="justify">Fallback boot-loader path.
+This is the only boot-loader pathname that the UEFI firmware on 64-bit X86 systems will look for without any pre-existing NVRAM boot settings, so this is what you want to use on removable media.
 As a failsafe method, most firmware includes these drivers to prevent certain boot issues.
 There are 2 types of fallback.
 Details below explain the temporary and permanent methods, mostly used by specified UEFI firmware and operating system implementation.</p>

 **Temporary vs Permanent:**

 `Temporary`

-- Can be ported to other GUID Partition
+1. Can be ported to other GUID Partition
-- As a solution to boot certain OS (Depending on Firmware i.e., OpenCore, Clover and rEFInd)
+2. As a solution to boot certain OS (Depending on Firmware i.e., OpenCore, Clover and rEFInd)

 `Permanent`

-- Cannot be ported due to GUID info binding.
+1. Cannot be ported due to GUID info binding.
+2. Hard to modify

 **Other Operating System (OS) Implementation**

 `Windows`

-- Temporary: `EFI\boot\bootx64.efi`
+1. Temporary: `EFI\boot\bootx64.efi`
-- Permanent: `EFI\Microsoft\Boot\bootmgfw.efi` (Windows Boot Manager/UEFI which contain a GUID reference)
+2. Permanent: `EFI\Microsoft\Boot\bootmgfw.efi` (Windows Boot Manager/UEFI which contain a GUID reference)

 `Linux`

-- Temporary: `EFI\boot\bootx64.efi`
+1. Temporary: `EFI\boot\bootx64.efi`
-- Permanent: `EFI\Ubuntu\grubx64.efi` (No Secure Boot Support)
+2. Permanent: `EFI\Ubuntu\grubx64.efi` (No Secure Boot Support)
-- Permanent: `EFI\Ubuntu\shimx64.efi` (Secure Boot Support)
+3. Permanent: `EFI\Ubuntu\shimx64.efi` (Secure Boot Support)

 **OpenCore Implementation**

 `OpenCore`

-- Temporary: `EFI\BOOT\BOOTx64.efi`
+1. Temporary: `EFI\BOOT\BOOTx64.efi` via USB Drive (Installation Device)
+2. Permanent: `EFI\BOOT\BOOTx64.efi` via HDD/SSD/NVMe (MacOS Drive)

-<p align="justify">While OpenCore is just a bootloader, this type of bootloader is included with their own firmware, along with additional quirks for booting the MacOS partition.
-Furthermore, OpenCore has portable features that enable the chainloader option to be used with other operating systems.</p>
+<p align="justify">While OpenCore is just a boot-loader, this type of boot-loader is included with their own firmware, along with additional quirks for booting the MacOS partition.
+Furthermore, OpenCore has portable features that enable the chain-loader option to be used with other operating systems.</p>

 ### 2.0 - ACPI